jerryjappinen/Servant/site/pages/about/home.md

-			<h3>It's Effortless</h3>

 			<p>With Servant’s minimum configuration and sensible defaults, you get your home page up in minutes.
+A basic setup reads your text, Markdown, HTML etc. files and creates a sitemap out of them, styled with the assets you throw at it.</p>

-You can use existing backend, templates and themes or start out from scratch &ndash; Servant scales according to your needs, but only if needed.</p>
+			<p><em>You</em> choose whether to start out developing your own layout and look or use existing themes and templates to get output immediately.
+Servant scales according to your needs &ndash; up to a point, if needed.</p>

-			<p>Servant takes the text files, Markdown, HTML, PHP... you name it - and turns them into a web site.
-Minimum technical skills required.</p>

-			<p>No installations, no database, no migrations, no deployments, no admin panels, no access control.
-Edit your site and upload &ndash; that’s it.</p>

 			<h3>Work without frustrations</h3>

 			<p>Servant is simple.
-With its light development stack that's easy to understand, less things can go wrong and less often.</p>
+No installations, no database, no deployments, no admin panels.
+Edit your site and upload &ndash; that’s it.
+The lightweight stack is easy to understand, and not a lot of things can go wrong very often</p>

 			<h3>Who is Servant not for?</h3>

-			<p>Servant helps you create web sites for humans, potentially spiced with bite-sized web actions for lightweight API-like usage (e.g. AJAX actions).
-If you are doing complex things in the backend (e.g. requiring authentication and heavy operations with a database), you probably want to use something else.</p>

-			<p>That said, Servant is still a great candidate for creating your user-facing web pages since you should separeate your concerns!
-Maybe write your APIs with Play Framework, web site with Servant for example?</p>
+			<p>Servant helps you create <strong>web sites</strong>.
+It's not a web app platform.
+There's a fuzzy and shifting line between those, and you need to be the judge.</p>

+			<p>For complex things in the backend, like authentication and heavy database operations, you probably shouldn't use Servant.
+It's always a great candidate for your user-facing web pages, still: writing your app's business logic and APIs with something like <a href="http://www.playframework.com/" target="_blank">Play Framework</a> while setting up a lightweight client and a marketing site with Servant would be a great idea!</p>

 		</div>

 		<div class="column four last">

-			<h3>Out-of-the-box features</h3>
+			<h3 class="reset-top">Out-of-the-box features</h3>

-			<p>Zero-config software: practical, sensible defaults get you going.</p>

 			<ul>
 				<li>Human-readable URLs</li>